Part 2: Lyrics

 - For whatever reason, Genius doesn't always use normal spaces to separate words.
 I've sometimes seen Genius include other Unicode spaces that look identical to spaces, but might not be properly parsed by UltraStar-Creator -- for example, the four-per-em space.
 You may want to put your text into a Unicode inspector to ensure that all of the spaces in the lyrics are actually spaces.

-Conveniently, the artists of the song put the lyrics on their Bandcamp page, so I'll be using that.
+For our example song, the artists actually put the lyrics on their Bandcamp page, so I'll be using that.
 There are some small changes -- for example, repetition of lyrics -- that I'll have to make in order to have the full lyrics.
 In my experience, this is common in artist-published lyrics, which is why you should always listen to the song at least once to correct any possible mistakes and account for any repetitions.

 About punctuation and paragraph breaks